Architecture (ARCH)

 The beginning of the architectural specialization sequence, this course introduces students to the basic strategies and techniques of architectural design.
 This studio focuses on concepts of medium-scale building design, siting, and climate.
 Through multiple design exercises, students learn how these factors assist in shaping buildings.

-Requisites: Requires prerequisite course of ENVD 1120 (minimum grade C-).
-Restricted to Program in Environmental Design (ARPLU) students.
+Requisites: Requires prerequisite course of ENVD 1040 (minimum grade C-).
+Restricted to Program in Environmental Design (ARPLU) students with 40+ credits.

 Recommended: Corequisite ARCH 2115.